 - add almond flour (almond meal) and flour and mix for 2 minutes - (mixture is dollapable rather than pouring consistency)

-- toss in slivered almonds and blend for 20 seconds or till evenly distributed
+- add the slivered almonds and mix for 20 seconds or till evenly distributed

 - pop a whole almond in the centre of each well drained pear

-- place pears cut side down around the outside of the tin and finish with one in the centre
+- place pears cut side down around the outside of the tin on top of the brown sugar and finish with one in the centre

 - spread mixture over and around pears evenly